Louis Joseph, Prince of Condé: Later life

 During both the reigns of King Louis XV and his grandson, King Louis XVI, Louis Joseph held the position of Grand Maître de France in the King's royal household, the Maison du Roi.
 Obtaining the rank of general, he fought in the Seven Years' War with some distinction, serving alongside his father-in-law, the Prince of Soubise.
 He was also Governor of Burgundy.

 Furthermore, the Prince was the leader of the Condé army of émigrés.
 He used her great fortune to help finance the exiled French community's resistance movement.

 In 1765, named the heir of his paternal aunt, Élisabeth Alexandrine de Bourbon, Louis Joseph received generous pensions which Élisabeth Alexandrine had in turn acquired from her cousin, Louise-Françoise de Bourbon.
 In that same year, Louis Joseph repurchased the Palais Bourbon, previously owned by his family, from King Louis XV, and decided to rebuild it from a country house into a monumental palace, in the new Classical Revival style.
 With this in mind, he purchased the neighboring Hôtel de Lassay in 1768, planning to make the two buildings into one.
 However, the palace was only finished at the end of the 1780s, when the French Revolution later swept away the old regime.
 He then moved from the Hôtel de Condé, where he was born, to the Palais Bourbon.
 The former residence was later sold to King Louis XV in 1770, becoming the subsequent site of the Odéon Theatre.
 Among other estates, Louis Joseph also inherited the famous Château de Chantilly, the main seat of the Condé line.
 At Chantilly, the prince conducted a number of improvements and embellishments in the years before the French Revolution.
 He had the Château d'Enghien built on the grounds of the estate to house guests when the prince entertained at Chantilly.
 It was constructed in 1769 by the architect, Jean François Leroy, and was later renamed the Château d'Enghien in honour of his grandson, Louis Antoine de Bourbon, Duke of Enghien, who was born at Chantilly in 1772.
 He also commissioned a large garden in the English style as well as an hameau, much like the contemporary one that Queen Marie Antoinette had created at Versailles and at the Petit Trianon château.

-Louis Joseph lived with his mistress Maria in France until the French revolution, when the couple left for Germany and then Great Britain.
+Louis Joseph lived with his mistress Maria in France until the French Revolution, when the couple left for Germany and then Great Britain.
+In 1792, he wrote the Brunswick Manifesto, which further spurred French people's revolutionary fervor.
 In 1795, Prince Honoré of Monaco died, and on 24 October 1798, the Prince of Condé and Maria were married in London.
 The marriage was kept secret for a decade, the couple reportedly becoming openly known as husband and wife only after 26 December 1808.